ZX-Ning/question-box-z/Readme.md

 ### Tech Stack:
 - Server: C# with ASP.NET
 - Data: SQLite or PostgreSQL (Configurable)
-- Frontend: Typescript, Vue, Tailwindcss, Radixvue
+- Frontend: Typescript, Vue, Vue Router, Tailwindcss, Radixvue, Preline UI

 ### Some features:
 - Responsive layout, worked for all screen sizes.
 - Auto save the editing message (in local storage), and auto load when reopened.

 ### WIP:
-- Admin Ui for answering the questions.
+- More advanced admin Ui for editing the answers.